Chair, 2014-15: Jean Porterfield, evolutionary genetics, molecular ecology

 or other courses as approved by petition to the department.
 For two non-biology courses to count, they must be from different departments or programs.
 No more than three level I biology courses, including Biology 125 and 126, and Chemistry/Biology 127, may count toward the major.
 Only Biology Department courses (including independent research) may count toward the level III requirement.

 The Biology Department honors a limited number of graduating majors with distinction in biology.
-In early fall, eligible biology seniors may pre-apply for distinction.
+In early fall, eligible biology seniors may apply for distinction.
 Evaluation of candidates occurs in the spring semester.
 More information is available on the Biology website at http://wp.stolaf.edu/biology/distinction/

 Research opportunities are central to the teaching mission of the Biology Department.
 In addition to independent study, independent research, and project-based courses (Biology 298, 398, 396), each summer the Biology Department awards several paid research positions to students interested in working with faculty on current research projects.
 These ten-week positions offer excellent opportunities in both lab and field research.
-Biology 291: Topics - Research is a quarter-credit opportunity for a journal club or other exploratory course offered at student request and the professor's discretion.
+Biology 291: Topics - Research is a 0.25 credit opportunity for a journal club or other exploratory course offered at student request and the professor's discretion.
 Biology 375: Advanced Supplemental Research is a 0.25 credit course option for students completing a research project or piloting a new project.

 The Biology Department offers many opportunities for off-campus study.
 Two semester-long programs, Biology in South India (offered every fall semester) and Environmental Science in Australia (usually offered alternating spring semesters), are of particular interest to biology students.
 Other semester/summer programs are available through affiliated institutions or programs (e.g., ACM Oak Ridge Science Semester, ACM Tropical Field Research, Coe College Wilderness Field Station, Denmark’s International Studies Program).
 In addition, each Interim several off-campus biology courses are offered; see courses marked "off campus" or "abroad" in the course list below.
 Students interested in off-campus biology courses should consult biology faculty or the Office of International and Off-Campus Studies.

-Several concentrations are offered that closely relate to the Biology Department: biomolecular science, environmental studies, neuroscience, and statistics.
+Several concentrations are offered that closely relate to the Biology Department: biomolecular science, environmental studies, mathematical biology, neuroscience, and statistics.
 Students interested in these concentrations should consult the descriptions in this catalog or the program director.

 This biology course emphasizes learning strategies and critical thinking skills as applied to the curriculum of Biology 150.
 Objectives of the course are met through additional readings, problem sets, brief written assignments, introduction of discipline-specific writing styles, projects (including individual and/or group oral presentation), and library research.
 Assignments include new content that complements introductory biology.
 Offered annually.
-Prerequisites: concurrent enrollment in Biology 150 and permission of instructor.
+Prerequisites: concurrent enrollment in BIO 150 and permission of instructor.

 This course explores contemporary biological issues related to health and the environment, with the goal of fostering informed citizens prepared for current biological debates.
 Students learn the relevant biological principles in lecture and lab followed by appropriate lab or field research.
 Specific topics vary from year to year and may include emerging diseases, cardiovascular health, genetics, specific groups of organisms, behavior, and environmental dynamics.
 The course includes lectures plus one two-hour laboratory per week.